 If we cannot resist buying the above categories of foods, we can surely reduce the quantities that we buy and can avoid eating them on a daily basis.
 We should look for healthier snacking options which are available in stores and can be made at home as well easily, such as - roasted peanuts, roasted peas, fox-nuts, plain puffed rice, baked sweet potatoes, steamed corn salad, sprouts salad, home-baked multigrain bread, and cookies.

 Healthy snacking goes a long way in avoiding excess calorie intake and increasing our dose of macro and micro nutrients which are essential for our long-term health.
 Developing this habit in children goes a long way in their balanced physical and mental growth.

-Article Overview: Constipation is often caused owing to a faulty diet, irregular lifestyle and also mental stress that is best avoided or prevented naturally.
+Article Overview: Constipation is an infrequent or irregular evacuation of the bowels that can be best avoided or prevented naturally.
 Read Article

 Query: Hello doctor,Should we buy into the idea that dairy is not so great for us?
 Are the alternatives as healthy as we are led to believe?
 What about the option of just giving up milk and not trying to replace it with anything, is that a good idea?
 Do you have advice on choosing the best milk alternative...
 Read Full »

 Query: Hi doctor, I have gastric problem.
 Can you suggest me diet plan to lose weight with consideration of my gastric problem.
 Please specify any precautions to be taken and mention the source of food.
 I am attaching my medical reports which I have done before six months.
 Thank you.
 Read Full »

 Most Popular Articles

 Do you have a question on Nutrition Facts or Diet & Lifestyle?Ask a Doctor Online